milen-patel/cpu_tutorial/_parts/part08.md

 #### What the Carry Bit Means

 In the example above, you might have noticed that the Carry output was on.
 Usually, Ripple Carry Adders are used to do unsigned binary addition (review Chapter 5 if you still are unclear on what this means).
-If you recall, in unsigned binary addition, we have an **error** when the **Carry** bit is on because we are adding 2 2-bit numbers, but our result needs 3-bits in order to be represented accurately.
-If this still doesn't make sense, I'll make it simple for you in a one-line: if the **Carry** bit is on after performing unsigned binary addition (which is what Ripple Carry adders do), we have an issue.
+If you recall, in unsigned binary addition, we have an **overflow** when the **Carry** bit is on because we are adding 2 2-bit numbers, but our result needs 3-bits in order to be represented accurately.
+If this still doesn't make sense, I'll make it simple for you in a one-line: if the **Carry** bit is on after performing unsigned binary addition (which is what Ripple Carry adders do), we have an overflow.
+The example above is an example of overflow in unsigned addtion.

 #### 4-bit Example